AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sky/expected-behavior.md

 ---
 # Expected Behavior {#expected-behavior}

-In this article, you'll find information on expected behavior associated with Predictive Audiences (PA).
+In this article, you'll find information on expected behavior associated with [!UICONTROL Predictive Audiences] (PA).

 ## Data and Privacy Considerations

 * All required data processing for the AI/ML models takes place in North America.
 * AI/ML models do not use specific lead information such as first or last names, gender, emails, contact numbers, etc. Models only utilize general attributes derived from firmographics and activity logs.

-**For Predictive Audiences, you can expect the following behavior**
+**For [!UICONTROL Predictive Audiences], you can expect the following behavior**

-* PA is accessible in both Marketo Sky and the Marketo Classic experience.
+* PA is accessible in both [!DNL Marketo Sky] and the [!DNL Marketo Classic] experience.
 The availability of specific features is as follows:
   * Predictive filters - [!DNL Sky/Classic]
   * Projected registrations - [!DNL Sky/Classic]
   * Lead-level likelihood predictions - [!DNL Sky/Classic]
   * Goals and tracking - [!DNL Sky] only
   * Insights and recommendations - [!DNL Sky] only
 * [Initial activation](/help/marketo/product-docs/marketo-sky/getting-started-with-predictive-audiences.md) takes **24-48 hours** for all processes to complete after PA has been enabled.
-You will see all Predictive Audiences and Predictive Filters capabilities in the interface, but it can take up to 24 hours for these features to begin working.
+You will see all [!UICONTROL Predictive Audiences] and [!UICONTROL Predictive Filters] capabilities in the interface, but it can take up to 24 hours for these features to begin working.
 * **Predictions will only be generated for new campaigns that are created after the feature is activated.**

 **There are some additional considerations specific to predictive filters**: